anko/eslisp/readme.markdown

     } else
         return false;

+In most macros though, you don't have to declare the block statement explicitly like that.

-Similarly, the `function` macro treats its first argument as a list of the function's argument names, and the rest as statements in the function body.
+For example. the `function` macro treats its first argument as a list of the function's argument names, and the rest as statements in the function body.

 <!-- !test in func and call -->